Arnawutu/Project4Group7/README.md

 - Alexandru Arnautu

 ## Overview
 Our repository combines two data sources and API Coordinates to predict heart attack risk using machine learning and visualization analysis.
-It features a Flask-based web application for risk prediction, a data processing script using Postgresql in Amazon RDS, and employs Spark for data cleaning and preparation.
+It features a Flask-based application for risk prediction, a data processing script using Postgresql in Amazon RDS, and employs Spark for data cleaning and preparation.
 We employed data Plotly, Pandas and Folium for visualization and analysis.

 ### Objective
 This project focuses on using a dataset to create a predictive model for assessing an individual's risk of having a heart attack.
 It aims to understand how specific  lifestyle factors influence the probability of heart risk